Brittany gites & cottages - The Gitelink directory

 Morbihan (56) is the gentle and sunny south side of Brittany.
 The area offers plenty of long south-facing sandy beaches, as well as the prehistoric megaliths at Carnac, the attractive towns of Quiberon and Vannes, and opportunities for boating on canals and rivers, and plenty of opportunity for sailing.

-Click here for Bed & Breakfast in Brittany & Normandy
+Bed & Breakfast in Brittany & Normandy Small hotels in Brittany

 Owners: add your site to Gitelink France:

-Photo credits: Cotes d'Armor - photo Patrick Giraud, Ille et Vilaine photo Raphodon
+Creative commons photo credits: - Cotes d'Armor - by Patrick Giraud, Ille et Vilaine by Raphodon